 Afterlife Explored in I Survived ...
 Beyond and Back

-Since the days of Lazarus, we’ve all read or heard of amazing stories of people who’ve been pronounced dead and then miraculously come back to life.
+Since the days of John 11, we’ve all read or heard of amazing stories of people who’ve been pronounced dead and then miraculously come back to life.

 In modern times, though electronic monitors proved they did indeed flatline, at some point their hearts began beating again.
 And apparently, as many survivors say in retrospect, “it wasn’t their time.”